griffithlab/civic-docs/docs/using/browsing.rst

      - Name(s) of associated Variant(s)
    * - Diseases
      - List of diseases associated with the Molecular Profile
-   * - Drugs
+   * - Therapies
-     - A list of drugs associated with the Molecular Profile
+     - A list of therapies associated with the Molecular Profile
    * - Evidence Count
      - A count of Evidence Items associated with the Molecular Profile
    * - Assertion Count